grmos/Bioinformatics/blast_python/README.md

 ## Overview

-This project provides Python scripts for extracting protein sequences from a text file containing protein names.
-The main functionality involves querying the Uniprot database using the `requests` library, creating a FASTA file with protein sequences, building a BLAST database using the NCBI BLAST tools, and performing a grid search with BLASTP.
+This project provides scripts for extracting protein sequences from a text file, creating a FASTA file, building a BLAST database, and performing a grid search using BLASTP.
+The scripts utilize the Uniprot database for protein information and the NCBI BLAST tools for sequence analysis.

 ### Prerequisites